Poor weight gain in children older than two years of age

 - Baylor College of Medicine

-In most cases, poor weight gain in preschool and school-age children is the consequence of inadequate dietary nutrient intake relative to metabolic and growth needs.
+In most cases, poor weight gain in preschool and school-age children is the consequence of inadequate dietary nutrient intake relative to typical needs for metabolism and growth.
+In other cases, poor weight gain is related to increased metabolic requirements secondary to an underlying disease state, or a combination of these factors.
 The challenge for the child's clinician is to determine if inadequate dietary intake is the result of an underlying medical problem (organic disease), environmental or psychosocial problems, or a combination of these factors.

 This topic will discuss the etiology and approach to poor weight gain in children older than two years.
 Poor weight gain in children younger than two years and short stature are discussed separately.
 (See "Failure to thrive (undernutrition) in children younger than two years: Etiology and evaluation" and "Failure to thrive (undernutrition) in children younger than two years: Management" and "Causes of short stature" and "Diagnostic approach to children and adolescents with short stature".)